loomio/loomio-deploy/README.md

 After reviewing the output, run `./update.sh`.
 The new `worker` service starts Solid Queue through `bin/jobs start`.

-### Updating old versions of Loomio
+### Upgrading an older install

-Please upgrade through the following versions.
-You need to edit `.env` and change LOOMIO_CONTAINER_TAG to each version, then run `./update.sh`.
+The following stepping-stone versions are required when upgrading an older Loomio install.
+Edit `.env` and change `LOOMIO_CONTAINER_TAG` to each version, then run `./update.sh`.
 When the migrations have completed, apply the next tag and repeat.

 - v2.4.2
 - v2.8.8